Session Expired

 What This Means

 AB3211 seeks to establish standards for the provenance of digital content in AI applications.
-It was last amended on August 23, 2024, and is currently in the Senate.
+The bill is currently in the Senate.

 Key Provisions